 We introduce, first, the relation process_profile_of between one process and another surrounding process, as a special sort of occurrent parthood relation, which we elucidate as follows:

-Elucidation: a process_profile_of b holds when
+a(process profile)[Elucidation: b process_profile_of c holds when

-a proper_occurrent_part_of b
+b proper_occurrent_part_of c

-& there is some proper_occurrent_part c of b which
+& there is some proper_occurrent_part d of c which

-has no parts in common with a

-& is mutually dependent on a

-& is such that a, b and c occupy the same temporal region [094-005]
+has no parts in common with b & is mutually dependent on b & is such that b, c and d occupy the same temporal region [094-005]]

 We can now define process profile as follows:

-Definition: a is a process_profile =Def. there is some process b such that a process_profile_of b [093-001]
+as(process profile)[Definition: b is a process_profile =Def. there is some process c such that b process_profile_of c [093-002]]

 A special subtype of such mutual dependence among process parts arises in cases such as are illustrated in Figure 10, where the process profile parts in question are of the sort that serve as the target of a process of measurement.
 The key to annotating many process measurement data in BFO terms is to identify the process profiles represented by the corresponding measurement charts created in the salient domains.

-a(process_profile_of)[a is process profile

-& a is a proper continuant_part_of b

-& a and b occupy the same temporal region [094-002]]

 When John is exercising and at the same time John is participating in a compression sock testing process, then the process profile which is John’s performance of the test is mutually dependent on the process profile which is John’s exercising.
 When heat is applied to a volume of gas in a closed container then the pressure of the gas will rise; when we measure the rise in temperature or in pressure of the gas then in each case we rely on selective abstraction, which enables us to identify and measure two distinct process profile parts of a single whole process.
 Here the process profiles involved are: increase in pressure of gas and increase in temperature of gas.

-Figure 10 is to be interpreted as representing a collection of mutual dependent process parts, just as Figure 11 represented mutually dependent quality parts.
+Figure 10 is to be interpreted as representing a collection of mutually dependent process parts, just as Figure 11 represented mutually dependent quality parts.

-5.1 Quality Process Profiles remove 1.17
+Quality process profiles

-The simplest type of process profiles are what we shall call ‘quality process profiles’, which are the process profiles which serve as the foci of the sort of selective abstraction that is involved when measurements are made of changes in single qualities, as illustrated, for example, by process profiles of mass, temperature, aortic pressure, and so on.
+Example(process profile)[The simplest type of process profiles are what we shall call ‘quality process profiles’, which are the process profiles which serve as the foci of the sort of selective abstraction that is involved when measurements are made of changes in single qualities, as illustrated, for example, by process profiles of mass, temperature, aortic pressure, and so on. ]

-5.2 Rate Process Profiles remove 1.18
+Rate process profiles

-On a somewhat higher level of complexity are what we shall call rate process profiles, which are the targets of selective abstraction focused not on determinate quality magnitudes plotted over time, but rather on certain ratios between these magnitudes and elapsed times.
+example(process profile)[On a somewhat higher level of complexity are what we shall call rate process profiles, which are the targets of selective abstraction focused not on determinate quality magnitudes plotted over time, but rather on certain ratios between these magnitudes and elapsed times.
 A speed process profile, for example, is represented by a graph plotting against time the ratio of distance covered per unit of time.
-Since rates may change, and since such changes, too, may have rates of change, we have to deal here with a hierarchy of process profile universals at successive levels, including:
+Since rates may change, and since such changes, too, may have rates of change, we have to deal here with a hierarchy of process profile universals at successive levels], including: